rajakumar-sg/euler-interview/README.md

 Problem Statement
 --------
-By starting at the top of the eulerTriangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.
+By starting at the top of the triangle of numbers below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

 ```
     3